cloudfoundry/cf-deployment/README.md

 This repo contains a canonical manifest for deploying Cloud Foundry without the use of `cf-release`, relying instead on individual component releases.
-It will replace the [manifest generation scripts in cf-release](https://github.com/cloudfoundry/cf-release/tree/master/templates) when `cf-release` is deprecated.
+It will replace the [manifest generation scripts in cf-release][cf-release-url] when `cf-release` is deprecated.
 It uses several newer features of the BOSH director and CLI.